-The ATM survey estimates of Pacific sardine abundance collected in 2006, 2008, 2010 and 2011 were incorporated into the 2011 Pacific Sardine stock assessment.
-Since then, ATM abundance estimates collected both in spring and summer continue to be used as an intricate part of the sardine assessment every year.
-However, questions continue to be raised as to how well the ATM survey adequately samples the Pacific sardine population as in the 2014 Pacific STAR Panel Report (see Appendix I, attached. taken from Agenda Item H.1.a Attachment 2, April 2014 Briefing Book).
+Based on this conclusion, the ATM survey estimates of Pacific sardine abundance collected in 2006, 2008, 2010 and 2011 were incorporated into the 2011 Pacific Sardine stock assessment.
+Since then, ATM abundance estimates collected both in spring and summer continue to be used as an intricate part of the sardine assessment every year, including 2017.
+However, questions continue to be raised as to how well the ATM survey adequately samples the Pacific sardine population as well as other CPS (Pacific mackerel, Jack mackerel and northern anchovy) mainly due to the unknown fraction of the population outside the survey area, either in the upper water column or in spatial extent (e.g., Mexican waters, or nearshore or offshore areas where NOAA vessels are unable to sample) (see Appendix I).